10 Alternatives to Amazon Prime for Free Shipping and More

 6. Barnes & Noble Annual Membership

 One can never say enough good things about bookstores, from your town’s independently-owned shop to the few chain giants left standing, including Barnes & Noble.
 Should you be fortunate enough to live near a bricks and mortar B&N, good on you.
-If not, fear not.
-A Barnes & Noble annual membership (just $39.99 for a full year) remains a good deal.

 Sure, Amazon Prime offers physical books at great prices and with free shipping.
-But since you’re leaving Amazon Prime (remember?), an annual membership to Barnes & Noble will get you many of the same pluses when shopping for books, magazines, even toys, games, and knick knacks for the home.
+But since you’re leaving Amazon Prime (remember?), an annual membership to Barnes & Noble will get you many of the same perks when shopping for books, magazines, even toys, games, and knick knacks for the home.

-- Annual membership fee: $39.99 for an annual Premium membership They also have a free membership.
+- Annual membership fee: $0 or $39.99 for an annual Premium membership.

 - Shipping options: Free; no minimum purchase required with Premium membership